apache/struts-sandbox/action2/README.txt

 demonstrates best practices.

-The Mailreader is a simple parent/child workflow, where visitors can register with the application and the create child records related to the user's master account.
+The Mailreader is a simple parent/child workflow, where visitors can register with the application and create child records related to the user's master account.

 Other new applications may include the iBATIS JPetstore example,